yunaranyancat/musubi/_posts/2019-03-16-discord-EG.md

 Only post contents in RELEVANT channels.

 Rythm
-- Rhytm is a music bot, if you want to listen to the music or request a music, join `music listening` voice channel and see available commands by typing `!help` in #bot-spam text channel.
+- Rythm is a music bot, if you want to listen to the music or request a music, join `music listening` voice channel and see available commands by typing `!help` in #bot-spam text channel.
 Please do not spam music requests or skip currently playing music (if you are alone inside the voice channel, then you can do so).
+And mute your mic in the channel. >.<

 KawaiiBot
 - Type `+help` in #bot-spam channel and you can spam anything inside the channel.
 But please do not MEGA SPAM.
 Plzzzzzzz. :3